EXAMPLES OF USE

 One story is that Oliver Evans in 1795 described "a broad endless strap of thin pliant leather revolving over two pulleys in a case or trough".
 Maybe this was the start?

-The conveyor belts with the highest specific breaking and splice strength are the St 7800 steel cord conveyor belts, operating on two long distance downhill conveyors at the Los Pelambres copper mine in Chile.
+The photo shows the ST 7800 steel cord conveyor belts, operating on two long distance downhill conveyors at the Los Pelambres copper mine in Chile.

 Coordinates: 31°43'2.02"S 70°28'50.93"W